UVVM/UVVM/uvvm_util/doc/rst/funct_cov_pkg_methods.rst

 set_sim_coverage_goal()
 ----------------------------------------------------------------------------------------------------------------------------------
-Configures the simulation coverage goal.
+Configures the simulation's coverage goal.
 This is an easy way to apply the same goal to all the coverpoints.
 If a coverpoint's goal has also been modified by ``set_coverage_goal()``, they will be multiplied for the given coverpoint.
 Default value is 100. ::

     set_sim_coverage_goal(percentage, [scope, [msg_id_panel]])